 The Newton’s real legacy, however, was the conceptual leap it helped to enact.
 The history of technology is replete with intermediary steps–moments of transition when old and emerging technologies merge–and the Newton was one of those moments.
 For the first time, we were given a device that we could carry with us and that had the capacity to do many things.
 You could use your Newton to look up your contacts, keep track of meetings, takes notes, or do basic math calculations.
 The Newton, in a sense, was significant because it prepared us for the development of the multi-use devices that now define our everyday lives.
 While we now take for granted the fact that a phone is also a calendar, camera, video camera, and way to access the web, back in 1991, the idea that one small portable device might do multiple things was still new and revolutionary.
 The Newton pried open our imaginations and provided some of the hardware needed to set digital mobility in motion.

 While Newton PDAs were not initially designed for mobile learning, on October 28, 1996, Apple rolled out the eMate, which was one of Newton’s many product lines.
-As Mike Lorion, at the time vice president of education for Apple Americas, explained on the occasion of the eMate’s release, “A distributed learning environment provides learning for anyone, anytime, and anyplace.
-It extends the reach of learning from the classroom to the library, to labs, homes, other schools, local communities, and around the world.”
-Lorion further emphasized, “We worked closely with educators during every phase of development to make eMate 300 an integral part of a distributed learning environment.”
-As Apple’s press release for the eMate noted, with the eMate, students can now “do most of their critical work wherever they happen to be–in a lab, classroom, on a field trip, or at home–while still taking advantage of the multimedia and information access tools available in schools.”
+As Mike Lorion, at the time vice president of education for Apple Americas, explained on the occasion of the eMate’s release that the device offers a distributed learning environment and in many respects, it serves to extend the classroom.
+Lorion further emphasized that while making the eMate 300, educators were consulted along the way.
+As Apple’s press release for the eMate noted, with the eMate, students can now “do most of their critical work wherever they happen to be” and it won’t matter whether they are in a lab, at home, or on the run.

 While we are no longer talking about the “distributed learning environment concept,” in many respects, the eMate, one of Newton’s many offspring, represented the first step toward what we now call mobile learning.
 Combined with the Newton’s broader impact on mobile communications, the Newton undoubtedly played a key role in mobile learning history and more broadly, personal computing and communications.